Alexander O'Neal: Lovers Again and decline (1996–2014)

-Recent works (2014–present)
+Later works and farewell tour (2014–2024)

-In 2015, O'Neal took part in the Channel 5 reality series Celebrity Big Brother.
-On Day 12, O'Neal decided to leave the show.
+In 2015, O'Neal took part in the British Channel 5 reality series Celebrity Big Brother.
+On Day 10, During an argument with fellow Housemate Perez Hilton, O'Neal referred to Hilton as a "silly ass faggot," for which he was given a formal warning by the shows' producers.
+On Day 12, O'Neal voluntarily left the show.

 In June 2016, O'Neal collaborated with Manchester-based funk band, Mamma Freedom, on the single, "Fake", a re-recording of his 1987 single of the same name.
 The single was released shortly before O'Neal embarked upon a UK tour, with Mamma Freedom providing support.
 In 2017, O'Neal collaborated with Mamma Freedom on the album Hearsay30, a re-recording of his 1987 album.
 The album was released on December 1, 2017.

 In 2019, O'Neal made an appearance alongside Cherrelle at the Soul Train Awards to pay tribute to long-time collaborators Jimmy Jam and Terry Lewis.
 In 2021, O'Neal made an appearance alongside Whyso, O'Mega Red, and J Dore of The High Children on "Say His Name", a song dedicated to the memory of George Floyd.

+In 2023, O'Neal announced on his social media he would soon be announcing the U.K. dates to his farewell tour, Time to Say Goodbye.
+Subsequently announcing his retirement, saying, "I've had an amazing career, and I'm so grateful to my fans for their unwavering support over the years.
+I'm excited to hit the road one last time, and give you a night you'll never forget."